 A home inspector will likely perform a basic analysis of the home’s heating and air conditioning equipment.
 They will set the thermostat to cool and make sure cool air is coming out.
 They will do the same with the heater.
 While there is value in knowing whether the system will turn on, there is a lot those basic tests won’t tell you.

-When homeowners or buyers in New Jersey and St. Louis, MO, contact us requesting an HVAC inspection, we offer excellent HVAC inspection services.
+When homeowners or buyers in St. Louis, MO, contact us requesting an HVAC inspection, we offer excellent HVAC inspection services.
 Call Gateway Home Inspection Services today to schedule your HVAC inspection.

 The Importance of an HVAC Inspection

 A meticulous HVAC inspection before the sale of a home will give you a detailed report on how the system is truly working.
 It often reveals potential issues before they become serious problems that affect your comfort and your wallet.